Springle3152/software-design-lab/templates/journal.md

 Chris and I met many times.
 These are some of our work sessions over the past two weeks (I’m sure I’m forgetting some):

 My office at CCNY, about 3 hours

 My home, about 5 hours

-New York Public Library, 4 hours and then Graduate Center, 3 hours NYPL, 2 hours and then GC 3 hours
+New York Public Library, 4 hours and then Graduate Center, 3 hours

+NYPL, 2 hours and then GC 3 hours

 GC library 2 hours

 GC Master’s Lounge 3 hours

-GC Master’s Lounge 2 hours and Digital Fellows 2 hours My home, about 5 hours
+GC Master’s Lounge 2 hours and Digital Fellows 2 hours

+My home, about 5 hours

+Wow, that's 34 hours.
+I know we worked more than that; then there are the hours I worked alone.
+I really should have kept better track.

 This is how our work progressed: we had built apps in class and kind of knew what a web app should be like and drew a diagram of how we imagined the oral history web app.
 However, at first we imagined it more like a website than an app.
 So the first thing we built was a website, kind of hoping we would be able to turn it into an app.
 We found a great picture of people in a grocery store and had a good time.
 Sabina pushed repository to GitHub.